janko/janko.io/_drafts/rodauth-a-refreshing-take-on-authentication-in-ruby.md

 ## Enhanced security

-When I would talk to people about Rodauth, one common concern would be whether it's secure enough, given that alternatives such as Devise are more widely-used.
-While I'm not qualified enough to provide a direct answer, there are multiple indications that Jeremy takes Rodauth's security very seriously:
+When I would talk to people about Rodauth, one common concern was whether it's secure enough, given that alternatives such as Devise are more widely-used.
+While I'm not qualified enough to provide a direct answer, what I can say is that there are multiple indications that Jeremy takes Rodauth's security very
+seriously:

 * Rodauth incorporates some [additional security measures][rodauth security] that are not common in other authentication frameworks (more on this below)